Dùn Rig and the Glen Sax Circuit

 3. Huddleshope Heights

-From Dun Rig's trig point, initially follow the fence-line aiming south-west.
+From Dùn Rig's trig point, initially follow the fence-line aiming south-west.
 Underfoot becomes more boggy and before long the faint path disappears into peat-hags.
-The fence-line, now travelling south-north, is met again , crossed over to its western side, where a worn line of ATV tracks are picked up and followed down to the bealach of Glenrath Heights.
+The fence-line, now travelling south-north, is met again , crossed over to its western side, where a worn line of ATV tracks are picked up and followed down to the bealach below Glenrath Heights.

-Continue following the tracks and fence-line uphill to the minor summit of Middle Hill , simply marked by a boulder by a turn in the fence-line.
+Continue following the tracks and fence-line uphill to Glenrath Heights (Middle Hill on OS maps) , the top of which is marked by a boulder and a turn in the fence-line.

 Glenrath Heights leading to Middle Hill